Information about Pandemic EBT, or P-EBT

 - Previously received P-EBT benefits for the 2019-20 school year;

-- Are attending a California K-12 school for the 2020-21 school year; and
+- Were attending a California school participating in the federal School Breakfast and National School Lunch Programs for the 2020-21 school year; and

 - Were assumed to be attending school virtually or via a hybrid model of virtual and in-person instruction for the 2020-21 school year.